rgwood/Project-Santa-Cruz-Private-Preview/Sample-Scripts-and-Notebooks/Official/Machine Learning Notebooks/readme.md

 # Getting started with advanced development in the cloud via Jupyter Notebooks and Azure Machine Learning

+This article walks you through the process of setting up an Azure Machine Learning workspace, uploading a Jupyter Notebook to the workspace, creating a compute instance, and running the cells of the notebook within the workspace.
+The [notebook](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/Sample-Scripts-and-Notebooks/Official/Machine%20Learning%20Notebooks/Transferlearningusing_SSDLiteV2%20Model.ipynb) performs transfer learning using pre-trained TensorFlow models (MobileNetSSDV2/MobileNetSSDV2Lite) on AzureML in Python with a custom dataset to detect dogs.
+The dataset was labelled using the open-source [VoTT 2](https://github.com/microsoft/VoTT) labeling tool to create and label bounding boxes in the PASCAL VOC format.
+After retraining the model on the custom dog dataset, the model can then be deployed to your Project Santa Cruz devkit using the module twin update method.
+You may then check model inferencing by viewing the live RTSP stream from the Azure Eye SoM of your devkit.
+Both model retraining and deployment are performed within the notebook in the cloud.

 ## Prerequisites

 - [Azure Machine Learning Subscription](https://azure.microsoft.com/en-us/free/services/machine-learning/)